 Karen Skvarla Fund for Young Professionals

 The Karen Skvarla Fund was established at TDF in 2014 by her sister, Diane Skvarla.
 Karen was a budding equestrian when she passed away in 1968 at the age of nine.
-Her family created this Fund to honor Karen, her love of horses, and joy in riding.
+Her family created this Fund to honor Karen, her love of horses, and her joy in riding.

 The purpose of the Karen Skvarla Fund is to provide grants enabling young dressage professionals to pursue a variety of training or educational opportunities.
 Grant applicants should be in the beginning stages of their dressage careers as instructors/trainers.
-The Karen Skvarla Fund especially looks for applicants who are eager to grow and improves, share their knowledge with their students, and who are fair and respectful to their horses.
+The Karen Skvarla Fund especially looks for applicants who are eager to grow and improves, share their knowledge with their students, and are fair and respectful to their horses.
 The ideal candidate will have demonstrated a strong work ethic, sportsmanship, and contributed to their local equestrian community.

 - Applicant must be a U.S. Citizen or Permanent Resident.

 - Funding cannot be used for competition entries, vet and/or farrier expenses, or the purchase of a horse or equipment.
 Funding must be used for the event/training specified in the grant application.

 - A rider may not receive the grant in consecutive years.

 - The committee reserves the right to not award a grant in any given year if they determine that no candidate has met the criteria.
 Funds would then be held until the following year.
 The applications and discussions of the selection committee are confidential and their decisions are final.

 - If the grant recipient is unable to attend the specified event/training, TDF must be notified as soon as possible.
 Approval for a change in the use of funds is at the discretion of TDF and the Grant Selection Committee.